determined-ai/pdk/deploy/README.md

 &nbsp;
 `startup_hook.sh`: this file will be executed for every experiment, before the python script.
 It's a good place to run any routines required to prepare the container for the execution of the python code.

-&nbsp;
-`requirements.txt`: list of packages needed to run the experiment.
-Executed after the container is created.

 <br/>
 &nbsp;